OSGeo/OSGeoLive-doc/doc/quickstart/virtualization_quickstart.rst

 :License: Creative Commons Attribution-ShareAlike 3.0 Unported  (CC BY-SA 3.0)

 ********************************************************************************
-OSGeoLive Quickstart for Running in a Virtual Machine
+Running in a Virtual Machine
 ********************************************************************************

 This Quick Start describes one way to run OSGeoLive within a VirtualBox virtual machine.
 For other methods, follow links from the "See Also" section below.